Currency: British Pound

 Get a glimpse into the culture of Isle of Man through its cuisine:

-In terms of beverages, Isle of Man are known for their Real Manx Ale, Kella whiskey and Manx vodka or gin.
+In terms of beverages, Isle of Man is known for their Real Manx Ale, Kella whiskey, and Manx vodka or gin.

 Travel to Isle of Man: Notable Attractions

 Peel Castle – This majestic fortress is a national heritage site in the Isle of Man.
 It is located at St. Patrick’s Isle with an overlooking view of the Peel Marina.
 The magnificent and well-preserved walls of the fortress tell a story of several centuries old.
 It is open daily for tourists from 10 AM to 4 PM.

 Peel Cathedral – The Peel Cathedral, also known as the Cathedral Church of Saint German, is one of the parish churches in the town of Peel in the Isle of Man.
 It was built during the 19th century and was made into a cathedral in the 1980s.
 The original cathedral was located inside the grounds of Peel Castle.
 However, it fell into ruins during the 18th century.
 It was finally rebuilt during 1879 and was completed in 1884.